petrnohejl/android-templates-and-utilities/README.md

 How to use these templates?
 Just copy the template into your project, rename package "com.example" to your own package name, rename classes' or resource's names if you want and customize the code to your needs.
-Some templates has /src/fragment/ExampleFragment.java class which demonstrates how to use the template in Fragment.
+Some templates have /src/fragment/ExampleFragment.java class which demonstrates how to use the template in a Fragment.

 Example